UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

-Sky had just made their first grab at British football but, at that time, if you had a satellite dish, you were one of the privileged few and the domestic squabbles that you were paying for often paled in comparison to the star-studded entertainment being offered for gratis on Channel 4.
-This was football free and available for proletariat, and yet superior in both technique and star quality to the paid for version.
+Sky Sports had just made their first grab at British football, but at that time, if you had a satellite dish, you were one of the privileged few and the domestic squabbles that you were paying for often paled in comparison to the star-studded entertainment being offered for gratis on Channel 4.
+This was football free and available for Calcio fans, and yet superior in both technique and star quality to the paid version.

 Peter Brackley was also a key element in the success of the programme.
 Ensconced in a studio in London, he would commentate on precisely the same feed that the television viewers could see, but his wit and wisdom would take us to a place where even he wasn’t.
 Assisted ably on so many occasions, and less ably on others, by the likes of Ray Wilkins, Luther Blissett and Don Howe, experience of, and affection for, the Italian game by the former two shone through, whilst Howe ventured his thoughts on tactics, although the former coaches insistence on adding an extra vowel whenever pronouncing Sampdoria – making it ‘Samp-a-doria’ still grates with me to this day.